PyCQA/redbaron/docs/index.rst

 ------------

-RedBaron is a python library and tool powerful enough to be used into IPython solely that intent to make the process of **writting code that modify source code** as easy and as simple as possible.
-That include writing custom refactoring, generic refactoring, tools, IDE or directly modifying you source code into IPython with an higher and more powerful abstraction than the advanced texts modification tools that you find in advanced text editors and IDE.
+RedBaron is a python library and tool powerful enough to be used into IPython solely that intent to make the process of **writing code that modify source code** as easy and as simple as possible.
+That include writing custom refactoring, generic refactoring, tools, IDE or directly modifying you source code into IPython with a higher and more powerful abstraction than the advanced texts modification tools that you find in advanced text editors and IDE.